Analysis | Why Vaccines Might Not Be Able to Eliminate Covid-19

 4. How effective will vaccines be?

-There’s good evidence that the shots made by Pfizer Inc.-BioNTech SE and Moderna Inc. are very effective -- as much as 95% -- at preventing recipients from developing Covid-19 itself.
-However, data haven’t been released on their ability to prevent people from developing asymptomatic infections or transmitting the virus to others.
+There’s good evidence that vaccines will be effective at preventing recipients from developing Covid-19, with clinical trials of the Pfizer Inc.-BioNTech SE and Moderna Inc. shots demonstrating as much as 95% efficacy.
+However, there’s insufficient data available to guage the ability of vaccines to prevent people from developing asymptomatic infections or transmitting the virus to others.
 The gold standard in vaccinology is to stop infection as well as disease, providing so-called sterilizing immunity.
 But it’s not always achieved.
 The measles vaccine, for instance, prevents infection so that vaccinated people don’t spread the virus, whereas the vaccine for whooping cough does a good job protecting against serious disease but is less effective at stopping infection.
 Encouragingly, a study of Moderna’s Covid vaccine in monkeys suggested that it will reduce, if not completely prevent, onward transmission of the virus.
 Clinical trials using AstraZeneca Plc’s vaccine indicate it may be less than 60% effective at stopping infections -- making it unlikely to achieve herd immunity even if everyone in a population received two doses.

 5. How do variants of the virus factor in?